Bariatric Seed Tea Recipe – Amazing 3-Seed Gut-Healing Drink

 What’s in bariatric seed tea?
 Just three seeds with big impact

 One of the most appealing things about the bariatric seed tea recipe is how easy it is to make.
 You only need three pantry staples: cumin seeds, coriander seeds, and fennel seeds.
-That’s it.
-No mystery herbs, no expensive powders.
-Yet together, they create a powerful tea that supports digestion, reduces inflammation, and gently detoxifies the body.
+That’s it no specialty herbs or expensive powders.

 Here’s a closer look at each: